Can You Bring Printer Ink Cartridges on Planes?

 Are printers allowed on planes?

 Yes, printers u003ca href=u0022https://www.tsa.gov/travel/security-screening/whatcanibring/items/printeru0022u003eare allowedu003c/au003e in carry-on and cargo baggage when traveling on flights in the United States.
 When going through airport security, printers should be removed from your carry-on bag.
 You must place them in an additional bin to go through the x-ray machine and if necessary, a physical inspection too.
 Printers must also comply with the carrier’s size and weight restrictions for cabin baggage. u003cbru003eu003cbru003eMake sure to remove the ink cartridges ahead of time and place them together with other liquids in the liquids bag in your carry-on.
 If your printer uses a toner, take it out of the printer and place it in a bin too to ease the screening process.
-If traveling internationally, check your destination’s rules as some countries prohibit carrying printers on planes.u003cbru003eu003cbru003eu003cemu003eu003cstrongu003eRead Next:u003c/strongu003e u003ca href=u0022https://www.cleverjourney.com/cables-and-wires-on-planes/u0022u003eCan You Bring Extension Cords, Power Strips, and Electrical Wires on Planes?u003c/au003eu003c/emu003e
+If traveling internationally, check your destination’s rules as some countries prohibit carrying printers on planes.u003cbru003eu003cbru003eu003cemu003eu003cstrongu003eRead Next:u003c/strongu003e u003ca href=u0022https://www.cleverjourney.com/cables-and-wires-on-planes/u0022u003eCan I Bring Extension Cords, Power Strips, and Electrical Wires on Planes?u003c/au003eu003c/emu003e

 Find Out the Packing Rules for Similar Items